 Start browsing the listings and use the Contact button to get in touch with your potential Host.
 To prevent Spam you have to be registered to contact projects.

 A well written message gives you more chances to be accepted!

-To get positive answers, you should write a nice and friendly message, including information about yourself and telling your potential Host why do you want to join his/her project.
-Show that you care and that you are not applying to any project by sending copy/paste messages.
+To get positive answers, you should write a nice and friendly message, including information about yourself and telling your potential host why you want to join his/her project.
+Show that you care and that you are not applying to every project by sending copy/paste messages.

 Complete you VB profile!!!
 Hosts will get a link to it with your message and will be interested in taking a look (read "recommendation written by a host" in the section bellow)

 We encourage Hosts and Volunteers to communicate extensively and to clear up all doubts before making any agreement.
 As a potential Volunteer you should inform yourself as much as possible about the project you are applying to.
-You can use the Internet to find extra information, ask your potential Host for feedbacks from previous Volunteers or any other reference.
-When you meet each other personally, reproducing any form of identification is recommended.
+You can use the Internet to find extra information, ask your potential Host for feedback from previous Volunteers or any other reference.
+When you meet each other in person, reproducing any form of identification is recommended.

-Projects listed in this website should NOT charge volunteers.
-This excludes reasonable contributions for food in some countries.
-Please notice that in developing countries, reasonable contributions for food are tolerated, keep in mind that a part-time job doesn't cover food and accomodotion everywhere in world, therefore expect to contribute for food or to work longer hours.
-We ask Hosts to specify any money related detail in the description of their Projects.
+If a host asks you for money to participate in a project please use the "report" button located at the top right corner of every project page.
+Projects should NOT charge volunteers.
+This excludes reasonable contributions for food in some developing countries.
+Please notice that in developing countries, reasonable contributions for food are tolerated, keep in mind that a part-time job doesn't cover food and accommodation everywhere in the world.
+Therefore, expect to contribute for food or to work longer hours, using your common sense is highly recommended here.
+We ask Hosts to specify any money related arrangement in the description of their projects to avoid misunderstandings.